 The commencement of Year 10 has a certain air of familiarity and comfort for students.
-Students have formed strong bonds with their peers and teachers, especially tutor group teacher, with whom many have seen daily for years.
+Students have formed strong bonds with their peers and teachers, and there will be some familiar faces moving through from tutor group teachers last year to CARE group teachers this year.
 They are accustomed to the routines of daily school life, assessment tasks and general activities.
 Older students have commented that Year 10 was, for them, the best year, as they are no longer junior students, but also have just a bit less pressure than is felt in senior years.

 There is a strong academic focus in Year 10, with preparation and introduction to senior studies throughout the year, including information nights and senior subject selections.
 Students are also able to receive their RoSA (Record of School Achievement) at the completion of Year 10 or continuing onto senior studies to add to this accomplishment.